 Please remember that you may need to make adjustments to your medication or treatment when running long distances.

-If your GP would like more detailed advice from the Brighton Marathon medical team then your GP can email a dedicated advice line through their NHS email account.
-Unfortunately, we are unable to advise runners individually because we do not know the details of your medical history; any changes to treatment must be made by your GP who is in a position to balance any risks and benefits.
-We will therefore only reply to GP NHS email requests with specific enquiries about Brighton Marathon or BM10k.
+If your GP would like more detailed advice from the Brighton Marathon Weekend medical team then your GP can email a dedicated advice line through their NHS email account.
+Unfortunately, we are unable to advise participants individually because we do not know the details of your medical history; any changes to treatment must be made by your GP who is in a position to balance any risks and benefits.
+We will therefore only reply to GP NHS email requests with specific enquiries about Brighton Marathon, BM10k or BM Ride.

 Your GP can email: [email protected]

 Although we cannot advise individually, please ensure you also notify us if you have a medical condition.
-We request that you include full details of any medical problems, medication, allergies and contact details on the back of your running number, should we need to treat you during the race.
+We request that you include full details of any medical problems, medication, allergies and contact details on the back of your running or bike number, should we need to treat you during the event.

-If you have previously encountered any significant medical problems while taking part in a running event, such as heat or hydration issues, it is especially important that you check with your medical advisers and/or a sports physician whether or not you should take part in the Brighton Marathon or BM10k.
+If you have previously encountered any significant medical problems while taking part in a sporting event, such as heat or hydration issues, it is especially important that you check with your medical advisers and/or a sports physician whether or not you should take part in the Brighton Marathon, BM10k or BM Ride.

 Whether or not you have a medical problem, it is important that you regularly carry out your own medical risk assessment regarding your ability to train and take part.
 Every day you need to decide whether you are fit to train.
-It is essential that you do not run if you are ill or have recently been ill.
-For example you should not run if you have a viral infection; even a bad cold can be harmful when pushing your body.
+It is essential that you do not take part if you are ill or have recently been ill.
+For example you should not run the marathon if you have a viral infection; even a bad cold can be harmful when pushing your body to this level.

-Leading up to race day, one of the bravest decisions any runner has to make is not to run if they have been unwell.
-If you find yourself in this dilemma, no matter how hard you have trained, despite how much money you have raised in sponsorship or how much you have been looking forward to the race, it is essential for your own health and safety and indeed for that of others, that you do not run if you are unwell or unfit in any way.
+Leading up to event day, one of the bravest decisions any one has to make is not to run or ride if they have been unwell.
+If you find yourself in this dilemma, no matter how hard you have trained, despite how much money you have raised in sponsorship or how much you have been looking forward to the event, it is essential for your own health and safety and indeed for that of others, that you do not take part if you are unwell or unfit in any way.

 MEDICATIONS AND PAINKILLERS

-You should also be very careful to avoid NSAID medications whilst training and racing.
-Drugs such as larger doses of aspirin, voltarol (diclofenac) and ibuprofen (e.g Nurofen) can cause kidney problems when combined with high intensity exercise, and in very rare cases can affect bowel function.
+You should also be very careful to avoid NSAID medications whilst training and running or cycling.
+Drugs such as larger doses of aspirin, voltarol (diclofenac) and ibuprofen (e.g Nurofen) and naproxen can cause kidney problems when combined with high intensity exercise, and in very rare cases can affect bowel function.
+This also applies to the use of creams for pain relief such as voltarol and ibuleve.
 If pain relief is required, please use paracetamol instead.
-Please discuss running the marathon with your GP if you take any of these medications regularly.
+Please discuss running the event with your GP if you take any of these medications regularly.

-You should also consult your GP if you take any medications that can make you more susceptible to heat stroke or collapse, such as thyroxine, blood pressure medications or a number of mood stabilising drugs.
+Marathon runners should also consult their GP if taking any medications that can make you more susceptible to heat stroke or collapse, such as thyroxine, blood pressure medications or a number of mood stabilising drugs.

-There are many other good sources of information on diet, nutrition and food balance, however everyone is different and it is essential that you rehearse this during your training programme.
+There are many good online sources of information on diet, nutrition and food balance, however everyone is different and it is essential that you rehearse this during your training programme.
 Do not try new food or fluid the night before the event.
-Please also avoid caffeine and alcohol the night before the race due to their dehydrating effects.
+Please also avoid caffeine and alcohol the night before the event due to their dehydrating effects.